alibaba/ai-matrix/macro_benchmark/CNN_Tensorflow/README.md

 # CNN Tensorflow

-The CNN test contains the following image recognition models: alexnet, densenet121, googlenet, resnet152, resnet50, synNet, and vgg16. synNet is a synthetic CNN model generated using AI Matrix's synthetic framework.
+The CNN test contains the following image recognition models: densenet121, googlenet, resnet152, resnet50, synNet. synNet is a synthetic CNN model generated using AI Matrix's synthetic framework.

 ## System Requirements
 Before running the benchmarks, please install tensorflow on your system.
 Please use tensorflow version 1.10.
 If you intend to run these benchmarks on NVIDIA GPU, please install cuda 9.
 Before you start to run the benchmarks, make sure that tensorflow and cuda are ready to use.
 You are responsible for setting these up properly in your environment.